applemelonpan/Google_Isochrone/README.md

 Isochrones and Isodistance using Google's Direction API.
-Japanese ver.
+Japanese version.
 ---------------